-The limits of Zone 1 will be marked out using GPS and possibly a Total Station.
-The Zone will be de-turfed by hand and sub-divided into smaller work areas, the size of each area will take into account the number of volunteers available and will be excavated by, as far as possible, a dedicated team.
+The evaluation trenches will be marked out using GPS.
+The trenches will be de-turfed by hand and if appropriate sub-divided into smaller work areas.
+The size of each area will take into account the number of volunteers available and will be excavated by, as far as possible, a dedicated team.

 All of the work areas will be excavated by hand.
 In the first instance the excavation will go down either to the top of the archaeological deposits, or the natural substrate, whichever is observed first.
-Subject to guidance from the SA, certain of the work areas will then progress down through the abandonment phase to investigate and sample earlier archaeological deposits.
+Subject to guidance from the SA, chosen work areas will then progress down through the abandonment phase to investigate and sample earlier archaeological deposits.